home-assistant/home-assistant.io/source/_docs/scripts.markdown

 ### Repeat a Group of Actions

 This action allows you to repeat a sequence of other actions.
 Nesting is fully supported.
-There are three ways to control how many times the sequence will be run.
+There are four ways to control how many times the sequence will be run.

 #### Counted Repeat